ahmettoguz/Micro-Backend/README.md

 <br/>

-<h2 id="endpoint-manual-test">🔬 Endpoint Manual Testing with Postman</h2>
+<h2 id="manuel-testing">🔬 Manual Testing</h2>

 To run the Postman tests, first import the Postman collection file from the path ./src/main/resources/postman-request/ into Postman by selecting the "Import" option.
-After importing, locate the collection in Postman, open it, and execute the individual requests by clicking the "Send" button for each.
+After importing, locate the collection in Postman, execute the individual requests for each.
 Review the responses to ensure that the endpoints are functioning as expected.

 <br/>